Skip to Main Content

 Featured Videos

-Our summer associates experience substantive, challenging assignments across a wide range of practice areas.
-They can expect structured, personalized feedback throughout the assignments, and they have the opportunity to attend trials, hearings, depositions, negotiations, and client conferences.
-Our summer program is designed to replicate, as closely as possible, the experience of being a Baker Donelson associate.
+Our summer associates experience diverse, challenging assignments across a wide range of practice areas.
+They can also expect structured, personalized feedback throughout the assignments, and they have the opportunity to attend trials, hearings, depositions, negotiations and client conferences.

-The Firm assigns a shareholder and associate mentor to each summer associate to ensure individual attention and instruction, and to encourage positive growth on personal and professional levels.
+The Firm assigns a shareholder and associate mentor to each summer associate to ensure individual attention and instruction and to encourage positive growth on personal and professional levels.
+We also offer training programs designed specifically for our summer associates, as well as firmwide litigation and corporate programs for our associate attorneys.
 Our summer associates are invited to all practice group trainings that take place throughout the summer.
-Professional development begins the moment our summer associates start with us and continues throughout their time at the Firm.
-The training received during the summer lays the foundation for their legal career.
 In addition, each office plans a number of social and community-minded events to give summer associates the opportunity to interact with attorneys in a relaxed and informal setting.
-Building relationships with Baker Donelson professionals is an essential part of one's growth and development as a summer associate and young lawyer.

 Baker Donelson is deeply committed to advancing diversity in the legal profession and strengthening the legal pipeline by expanding the number of opportunities for diverse law students.
 The Firm annually awards three recipients the Baker Donelson Diversity Scholarship.
 This scholarship provides diverse law students a salaried 2L summer associate position and up to $20,000 to help defray tuition costs of the third year of law school.
 The Firm also hires diverse 1L law students as part of the Leadership Council on Legal Diversity (LCLD) Scholars Program and has been a member of the LCLD Scholars Program since its inception in 2009.